lingtalfi/GuiAdminTable/doc/morphic-layer-brainstorm.md

 The search button should have the classes "morphic-table-search-btn" and "morphic" (morphic class is necessary for the morphic system to kick in).

+A search reset button might exist, it should have the classes "morphic-table-search-reset-btn" and "morphic".

 ### pagination

 The following markup, related to pagination, should be applied: